 Statistical analysis: The UKHF Microsimulation Model

 A dual-module modelling process written in C++ software, developed by the UK Health Forum (UKHF) is described in greater depth in Supplementary File 1 and Hunt et al[44], and was used for this study.
+The year 2015 was chosen as the start year since the analysis was carried out in 2015.
+The year 2035 was selected since a policy of interest in the UK tobacco control community is the Government establishing a ‘tobacco-free ambition’ of 5% smoking prevalence or less by 2035[50].

 Data sources

 The literature was searched for the most up to date incidence, prevalence, mortality, survival, and relative risk data.
-A table of International Classification of Diseases version 10 (ICD-10) codes by disease and epidemiological parameter included in the model is presented in Supplementary File 2.
-A summary of data input references is provided in Supplementary File 3 and in Table 1 and data inputs are provided in Supplementary File 4.
-Disease cost data were drawn from NHS programme budget costs[51].
+Model data inputs including epidemiological parameters, disease cost data drawn from NHS programme budget costs[51], and references are presented in the supplementary online material.